Nguyễn Phương Khánh

-Nguyễn Phương Khánh (born April 5, 1995) is a Vietnamese model and beauty queen who was crowned Miss Earth 2018, the first Vietnamese to be crowned Miss Earth.
+Nguyễn Phương Khánh (born 5 April 1995) is a Vietnamese model and beauty queen who was crowned Miss Earth 2018, the first Vietnamese to be crowned Miss Earth.

 Early life and education

-Phương Khánh was raised in Bến Tre province, in the Mekong Delta region of Vietnam.
-Her parents divorced and her mother, Nguyễn Thi Phuong was a secondary school teacher in Thạnh Phú District in Bến Tre Province.
-She has two brothers, one of which is a make-up artist in Vietnam.
+Phương Khánh was raised in Vĩnh Long province, in the Mekong Delta region of Vietnam.
+Her parents divorced and her mother, Nguyễn Thi Phuong was a secondary school teacher in Thạnh Phú.
+She has two brothers, one of whom is a make-up artist in Vietnam.

 She studied at Curtin Education Centre, Singapore.

 She is fluent in Vietnamese, French, and English.

 Pageantry

-In April 2018, Phương Khánh was second runner-up at Miss Sea Vietnam Global pageant, winning a cash prize of VND 200 million (USD 8,770).
+In April 2018, Phương Khánh was second runner-up at Miss Sea Vietnam Global pageant, winning a cash prize of 200 million Vietnamese đồngs (USD 8,770).

 Miss Earth Vietnam 2018 Casting

 In August 2018, Phương Khánh joined Leading Miss Earth Vietnam, a casting event organized by the Vietnamese franchise holder to select Miss Earth Vietnam 2018 and representatives to other beauty pageants and modelling events.
 She was announced as Miss Earth Vietnam 2018 at a later date after getting approval from Ministry of Culture, Sports and Tourism.